dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

-A constructor invocation of the form `C.name(args)` (respectively `C(args)`) where `C` denotes a non-generic class is resolved in the same manner, with `m == 0`. *In this case, type parameters declared by `E` will be bound to values selected by instantiation to bound.*
+A constructor invocation of the form `C.name(args)` (respectively `C(args)`) where `C` denotes a non-generic class is resolved in the same manner, with `m == 0`.

 Consider a constructor invocation of the form `C.name(args)` (and similarly for `C(args)`) where `C` denotes a generic class.
 As usual, the invocation is treated as in the pre-feature language when it denotes a constructor declared by the class `C`.

-In the case where the context type schema for this invocation fully determines the actual type arguments of `C`, the expression is changed to receive said actual type arguments, `C<T1 ..
-Tm>.name(args)`, and treated as described above.
+In the case where the context type schema for this invocation determines some actual type arguments of `C`, the expression is changed to receive said actual type arguments, `C<T1 ..
+Tm>.name(args)` (where the unconstrained actual type arguments are given as `_` and inferred later).
+The expression is then treated as described above.

 Next, we construct a set _M_ containing all accessible extensions with on-class `C` that declare a constructor named `C.name` (respectively `C`).